Patrick-Dolan/pig-dicev2/README.md

 ```

 ```
-Test: "will add to score inside player object not overwrite it"
+Test: "Will add to score inside player object not overwrite it"

 Code:
 let playerOne = new Player("Patrick");